NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 - Participating in regular conference calls to discuss any matters arising from the testing
 - Attending an end of Beta retrospective
 - Once version 1.0 of the BaRS Application is published the supplier should uplift and deploy this version within 3 months of publication
-- Reporting Live incidents to National Service Desk [link](ssd.nationalservicedesk@nhs.net) - who will involve the BaRS Programme, if required.
+- Reporting Live incidents to <a href=" https://digital.nhs.uk/services/spine/spine-mini-service-provider-for-personal-demographics-service/service-management-live-service" target="_blank">National Service Desk </a> who will involve the BaRS Programme, if required.

 ##### Core staff that should be involved: